Ann Sheridan Curses Like a Sailor, Proves She’s More Than “The Oomph Girl,” And Discovers Billy Travilla. It's 1947's Nora Prentiss.

-The first script Ann would approve under her new contract was Nora Prentiss (1947).
+The first script Ann approved under her new contract was Nora Prentiss (1947).

 Sherman's Story Becomes Nora Prentiss

-Director Vincent Sherman personally owned the rights to song writer Paul Webster’s story, The Man Who Died Twice, which would be the basis for Nora Prentiss.
-Sherman bought Webster’s story for $2500, as a “future project.”
-He was intrigued by the premise—a man being charged for his own murder, and believed it would translate well on film.
-Sherman was completely surprised when one day over lunch, Jack Warner offered to buy the story rights from Sherman for $7500.
+Director Vincent Sherman personally owned the rights to song writer Paul Webster’s story, The Man Who Died Twice, the story which became Nora Prentiss.
+Sherman bought Webster’s story for $2500 as a “future project.”
+He was intrigued by the premise—a man charged for his own murder, and believed it would translate well on film.

 “It’s really the man’s story,”

 “The prospect of working with Sheridan was even more appealing than the ‘fast five grand,’ and I agreed [to Jack Warner’s deal].”

-Sherman and Sheridan: Fast Friends on Nora Prentiss
+Sherman & Sheridan: Fast Friends on Nora Prentiss

-Sherman decided that honesty was the best policy, so when he traveled to Ann’s place in New York to make the pitch, he told her that though The Man Who Died Twice was the man’s story, he was confident he could enlarge the nightclub singer’s role.
-Sherman’s honest approach was appreciated by the straight-shooting Ann, and she agreed to the film.
+Sherman decided the best approach was to be honest with Ann.
+So, when he traveled to Ann’s place in New York to make the pitch, he told her that though The Man Who Died Twice was the man’s story, he was confident that he could enlarge the nightclub singer’s role.
+The straight-shooting Ann appreciated Sherman’s directness, and she agreed to do the film.

-The film, renamed Nora Prentiss after the successful enlargement of Ann’s role, would be the first time she and Vincent Sherman worked together.
-It was the start of a friendship that both would cherish.
-Ann would refer to Sherman as “a wonderful guy and good director,” while Sherman would say in his autobiography that Ann was [aff. link]
+Renamed Nora Prentiss after the successful enlargement of Ann’s role, the film marked the first time that Ann and Vincent Sherman worked together.
+It was the start of a friendship that both cherished.
+Ann would refer to Sherman as “a wonderful guy and good director,” while Sherman shared in his autobiography that Ann was [aff. link]:

 “…a joy to work with.
 She was genuine, no affectations and no bull; she loved to laugh and have fun and could, when provoked, curse like a sailor on a stormy night.”

-Ann’s acting range was perfectly implemented in Nora Prentiss.
+Ann’s range as an actress is evident in Nora Prentiss.
 Nora’s a girl with a hard, world weary shell protecting a sensitive heart of gold.
 Ann seamlessly transitions between tough and vulnerable throughout the film, delivering whatever the scene calls for.
-In his autobiography, Vincent Sherman would say Ann “brought the role to life.”
-He’d pay Ann the highest compliments about her great acting talent, which unfortunately, was under-appreciated by her studio:
+In his autobiography, Vincent Sherman complimented Ann for how she “brought the role to life,” and lamented that Warner Bros. didn’t appreciate her talent:

 “She knew how to toss away a line, underplay it with a wry quality, and get the full measure of the laugh therein.
 She could also play a dramatic role with the best of them.
 But because she came up from the ranks, her skill was underrated.”